eburdon/Seng371-SoftwareEvolutionClassProject/M1_ComplexityLanguage/M1_README.md

 # Methodology 1
 # Complexity of the Python Language

 First, a brief history of Python.
-After all, every evolution project has to start somewhere.
+After all, evolution has to start somewhere.

 Python was conceived of in the late 1980's.
 Named after Monty Python, implementation was started in in 1989 by Guido Van Rossum (Benevolent Dictator for Life {BDFL}).
 It was being developed at the same time as many other languages, such as Ruby and Perl, who were also gaining popularity.
 Rossum was implementing the ABC (interpreted) language, and while learning lots about language design, had a number of "Gripes" with ABC.
 He liked a few things about it, especially its extensibility, but he still wanted something else.
 Furthermore, he wanted a better way to access system Kernels and other system administration tasks then the current processes of writing C programs or shell scripts.
 With all of that, Python was born.